INTRATHECAL BACLOFEN THERAPY

 Potential Risks of ITB Therapy (Drug, Pump, and Surgery)

 ITB Therapy involves the surgical placement of a pump and catheter.
 As with any surgical procedure, there is the potential for infection.
-Patients should alert their physician in case of any swelling, redness, or pain near the incision.

 Patients may experience symptoms caused by too much drug.
 Watch for any unusual reactions and alert the patient's physician immediately if any of the following are observed:

 - Nausea / vomiting

 Selection of Right Candidates for ITB Therapy